Thales Alenia Space

-Thales Alenia Space (/'θɑːlɛz/) is a Franco-Italian aerospace manufacturer.
-A joint venture between the French technology corporation Thales Group (67%) and Italian defense conglomerate Leonardo (33%), the company is the largest satellite manufacturer in Europe.
-It is headquartered in Cannes, France.
+Thales Alenia Space (/'θɑːlɛz/) is a European spaceflight services joint venture between the French technology corporation Thales Group (67%) and Italian defense conglomerate Leonardo (33%).
+It forms one half of the Space Alliance along with Telespazio which is also owned by Leonardo (67%) and Thales (33%).

-Thales Alenia Space designs and builds various space-related products, notably manufacturing numerous ranges of satellites for telecommunications, navigation, earth observation and space exploration purposes.
-The company is the second largest industrial participant in the International Space Station (ISS), having produced the European Space Agency's (ESA) modules for the ISS.
-It is also building satellites for Galileo, a European global satellite navigation system (GSNS).
+It provides space-based systems, including satellites and ground segments, used for telecommunications, navigation, earth observation, space exploration and scientific purposes.
+The company is a major industrial participant in the International Space Station (ISS), having produced numerous pressurized modules including the Cupola, the Harmony and Tranquility nodes, the Columbus laboratory and for the Cygnus cargo spacecraft.
+It is a key contributor to Galileo, a European global satellite navigation system, being responsible for the ground segment in particular.
+In 2021, the company was also awarded a contract by the European Space Agency (ESA) and the European Commission to build 6 of the 12 new Galileo Second Generation satellites.
+The company is also an important industrial partner towards development of the Lunar Gateway.

+Thales Alenia Space has 17 industrial plants in Europe as well a joint venture in the United States, Leostella.
+This JV with the Seattle-based company, BlackSky Global, is mostly dedicated to the development of the BlackSky Pathfinder-1 high revisit optical constellation.

+Plans have been announced to merge Telespazio, Thales Alenia Space, and the Space Systems and Space Digital divisions of Airbus Defence and Space into a new joint venture owned by Airbus (35%), Leonardo (32.5%), and Thales (32.5%).
+The combined entity would have had an estimated annual turnover of €6.5 billion.
+If approved by regulators, the new company is expected to be operational in 2027.

 History

-Thales Alenia Space arose as a result of the French defense electronics specialist Thales Group deciding to buy out the participation of Alcatel in two joint-ventures between France's Alcatel and Italy's Finmeccanica, Alcatel Alenia Space and Telespazio.
-Accordingly, on 1 June 2005, Alcatel Alenia Space was established by the merger of Alcatel Space and Alenia Spazio; it was initially owned by Alcatel-Lucent (67%) and Finmeccanica (33%).
-The creation of the company was concurrent with the creation of Telespazio Holding; this too was a merger of Finmeccanica and Alcatel businesses (Telespazio and Alcatel's Space Services and Operations respectively).
+Thales Alenia Space was formed following Thales Group's decision to acquire Alcatel's shares in two existing Franco-Italian joint ventures with Finmeccanica: Alcatel Alenia Space and Telespazio.

+Alcatel Alenia Space was established on 1 June 2005 through the merger of Alcatel Space and Alenia Spazio.
+The new company was owned by Alcatel-Lucent (67%) and Finmeccanica (33%).
+Its creation coincided with Alcatel taking a taking a 33% stake in Finmeccanica's existing Telespazio subsidiary, which was combined with Alcatel's Space Services and Operations business.

-On 5 April 2006, Alcatel announced that it intended to sell its share in Alcatel Alenia Space (and its 33% stake in Telespazio) to Thales Group.
-On 10 April 2007, the European Union, which had performed an in-depth investigation into the proposed transaction over its potential impact on market competition, gave its approval for the transference to proceed.
-That same day, a Thales Group press release hailed the creation of a new space alliance between itself and Finmeccanica.
+On 5 April 2006, Alcatel announced plans to sell its stakes in both Alcatel Alenia Space and Telespazio to Thales.
+The European Commission approved the transaction on 10 April 2007 following a competition review.
+The same day, Thales announced the creation of a new space alliance with Finmeccanica.

 According to a statement by Thales UK chief executive Alex Dorrian issued during 2007, Thales Alenia Space has actively sought out opportunities for both partnership and acquisition amongst other space enterprises.
 In December 2007, it was announced that Thales Alenia Space and Russian satellite specialist NPO PM have agreed to develop the new Express-4000 multi-mission satellite bus, which incorporates Russian equipment with a Thales-built payload.
 Since then, Thales Alenia Space has developed subcontracting relationships with North American aerospace companies, including Ball Aerospace and Boeing.